mikenakis/Public/benchmark/README.md

-- Virtually all Personal Computers today are running multitasking Operating Systems that keep preempting processes all the time, in a fashion which is for all practical purposes entirely random, in order to do other stuff.
+- Virtually all Personal Computers today are running multitasking Operating Systems that keep preempting processes all the time, in a fashion which is for all practical purposes entirely random.
 - The amount of other software that is installed and running on the computer and constantly wants to do other stuff tends to be large,